matsengrp/gctree/README.md

     ```

 ## Pipeline quick start

+All commands should be issued from within the gctree repo directory.

 ### inference
 - *input file*: `FASTA` or `PHYLIP` file containing a sequence for each observed individual/cell, and an additional sequence containing the ancestral genotype of all observed sequences (used for outgroup rooting).